All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How does Zepbound compare to Wegovy?

 Zepbound produces greater average weight loss than Wegovy, approximately 20.9% versus 14.9% at their highest doses.
-However, Wegovy has stronger cardiovascular outcome data from the SELECT trial.
+But Wegovy has stronger cardiovascular outcome data from the SELECT trial.
 Both are effective, and the best choice depends on individual health factors and insurance coverage.

 Is compounded tirzepatide the same as Zepbound?